-Figure 9-1047—Secure HE-LTF subelement format
+Figure 9-1047—Secure LTF subelement format

 The Subelement ID and Length fields are defined in Figure 9.4.3 (Subelements).

-The Protocol Version field in the IFTMR frame is set to the value 0 by the ISTA, with values 1 to 7 reserved for future use; see Table 9-415 (Secure HE-LTF protocol section identifier(11az)).
-In the IFTM frame the Version field is set to the value 0 by the RSTA, with values 1 to 7 reserved for future use.
+The Protocol Version field in the IFTMR frame is set to the value 0 by the ISTA, with values 1 to 7 reserved for future use; see Table 9-415 (Secure LTF protocol section identifier(11az)). (#2016) In the IFTM frame the Version field is set to the value 0 by the RSTA, with values 1 to 7 reserved for future use.
 The interpretation of the version field in the IFTMR frame and IFTM frame, and the possible resulting actions, are described in 11.21.6.3.4 (Negotiation for secure HE-LTF in the TB and non-TB ranging measurement exchange).

-The Secure HE-LTF Required field is set to 1 by the ISTA to indicate it requires secure HE-LTF to be enabled and is set to 1 by the RSTA to enable a secure HE-LTF measurement exchange between an ISTA and an RSTA.
-Otherwise the Secure HE-LTF Required field is set to 0.
+The Secure LTF Required field is set to 1 by the ISTA to indicate it requires secure LTF to be enabled and is set to 1 by the RSTA to enable a secure HE-LTF measurement exchange between an ISTA and an RSTA.
+Otherwise the Secure LTF Required field is set to 0. (#2016)

 The R2I Tx Window field in the IFTMR frame is set to 1 to indicate the ISTA requests use of the optional frequency domain Tx Window in the R2I NDPs, and 0 to indicate the default frequency domain Tx window.
-In the IFTM frame, the R2I Tx Window field is set to 1 to indicate the RSTA will use the optional frequency domain Tx window in the R2I NDPs, and 0 to indicate the default frequency domain Tx window; see Table 9-415 (Secure HE-LTF protocol section identifier(11az)).
+In the IFTM frame, the R2I Tx Window field is set to 1 to indicate the RSTA will use the optional frequency domain Tx window in the R2I NDPs, and 0 to indicate the default frequency domain Tx window; see Table 9-415 (Secure LTF protocol section identifier(11az)). (#2016)

 The I2R Tx Window field in the IFTMR frame is set to 1 to indicate that the ISTA supports use of the optional frequency domain Tx window in the I2R NDPs, and 0 to indicate the default frequency domain Tx window.
-In the IFTM frame, the I2R Tx Window field is set to 1 by the RSTA to request that the ISTA use the optional frequency domain Tx window in the I2R NDPs, and 0 to indicate the default frequency domain Tx window; see Table 9-415 (Secure HE-LTF protocol section identifier(11az)).
+In the IFTM frame, the I2R Tx Window field is set to 1 by the RSTA to request that the ISTA use the optional frequency domain Tx window in the I2R NDPs, and 0 to indicate the default frequency domain Tx window; see Table 9-415 (Secure LTF protocol section identifier(11az)). (#2016)